Houston Independent School District Will Layoff As Many As 250 Teachers To Make Up $115 Million Deficit

 Houston Independent School District (HISD) now faces a $115 million deficit as a result of the aftermath of Hurricane Harvey, among other factors.
-Several schools have closed and a loss of tax revenues combined with some long-standing issues have forced the decision.
+Several schools have closed, and a loss of tax revenues combined with some longstanding issues have forced the decision.
 In an effort to balance the operating budget, the school board has announced a need to layoff up to 250 teachers.

 Teachers are none too happy about the decision since there are some 1,500 vacancies throughout the Houston area generated annually that need to be filled.
 Rather than lay the teachers off, they believe that they should be reassigned, KHOU 11 News reported.

 The current decentralized funding model doesn’t allow for such an approach.
 If a school doesn’t have the budget to pay for the teachers, then they will have to let them go.
-Those displaced educators would start from square one applying for open positions.
-HISD has vowed to assist those teachers in the hiring process.
+Those displaced educators would start from square one by applying for open positions.
+HISD has vowed to assist the teachers in the hiring process.

 School board president Rhonda Skillern-Jones has vowed to do everything in her power to keep the schools open.
 Unfortunately, payroll is the single largest controllable expense.
 There are several schools across the city that closed for repairs after the storm and those students were sent to nearby campuses.
 Classroom size has spiked and could skyrocket in the event that all of these layoffs happen.